Ilaria Latini

-Ilaria Latini (born October 21, 1972) is an Italian voice actress.
+Ilaria Latini (born 21 October 1972) is an Italian voice actress.

 Biography

-Latini is the second-born daughter of voice actor Franco Latini and dialogue writer Maria Pinto.
-She is also the sister of voice actress Laura Latini and the half-sister of voice actor Fabrizio Vidale.
-Latini began her voice acting career at the age of four with the help from her father.
-To this day, Latini serves as the official Italian voice dubber of Katie Holmes, Amy Adams and Anna Faris.
+Born in Rome, Latini is the second-born daughter of actor Franco Latini and dialogue adapter Maria Pinto.
+She is also the younger sister of voice actress Laura Latini and the younger half-sister of voice actor Fabrizio Vidale.
+Latini began her voice acting career at the age of four with help from her father; to this day, she still serves as the official Italian voice of Tweety from Looney Tunes since the 1980s, and dubs Katie Holmes, Amy Adams and Anna Faris in Italian.
 Some of her popular dubbing roles include Joey Potter in Dawson's Creek and Alice Cullen in The Twilight Saga.

-In Latini's animated roles, she has been the primary Italian voice of Flora in the popular animated series Winx Club, Tweety from Looney Tunes since the 1980s and Ike Broflovski in South Park.
-She has also dubbed characters from animated productions such as Zootopia, Animaniacs, Total Drama and Shrek the Third.
+In Latini's animated roles, she has been the primary Italian voice of Flora in the popular animated series Winx Club, where she voiced other characters as well; she has also dubbed characters from animated productions such as Animaniacs, The Simpsons, Disney's House of Mouse, and Total Drama.

 Personal life

 Latini is married to Spanish voice actor Diego Suarez.
-Together, they have three children: Riccardo, Emanuele and Sofia.
+Together, they have three children: Riccardo, Emanuele and Sofia, who are all voice actors.